GordoC/SmartStockPortfolio/README.md

 This project is of interest to me because I have many stocks in different online brokerage accounts.
-It has been a hassel to go to each site and to check what I have.
+It has been a hassle to go to each site and to check what I have.
 Furthermore, it is tedious to calculate the profit/loss I currently have especially when they are in different currencies.